cholette/battery_dispatching_with_peak_demand_charges/README.md

 # Battery Dispatching for End Users With On-Site Renewables and Peak Demand Charges - An Approximate Dynamic Programming Approach
 *Michael E. Cholette, Lei Liu, Babak Jeddi, and Yateendra Mishra*

 The paper can be found [here](https://ieeexplore.ieee.org/abstract/document/9655264) and the accepted manuscript can be found [here](https://eprints.qut.edu.au/227233/).
-Alternatively, you may request a copy now emailing Michael E. Cholette at the email address provided for the corresponding author at the IEEE *Xplore* link provided.
+Alternatively, you may request a copy by emailing Michael E. Cholette at the email address provided for the corresponding author at the IEEE *Xplore* link provided.

 ## Summary
 - The paper describes a new method to reduce the electricity bill of an end user (e.g. residential customer), which includes a peak demand charge (i.e. the maximum demand over the billing period)